-Avoiding packaging and making daily life more sustainable is becoming increasingly important to many.
+Avoiding products in packaging and making your daily life more sustainable is becoming increasingly important to a lot of people.
 The average person produces quite a bit of waste throughout the day.
 It is estimated that a person will produce more than a kilogram a day.
-There are many ways in which to lead a more environmentally conscious life that are healthy for both people and nature.
-You don’t have to change your life completely.
-We show you how you can easily and simply save packaging in various areas of your life and take a step towards a Zero Waste lifestyle.
+There are many ways in which you can be more environmentally friendly, which is not only good for the environment, but also for your health.
+You don’t need to completely change your life.
+We’ll show you how you can easily and simply avoid packaging in your daily life and take a step towards achieving a zero waste lifestyle.

 Large amounts of waste are generated every day, especially in the bathroom and kitchen.
-Makeup remover wipes, wet wipes etc. are usually thrown away after just one use.
-But there is a sustainable and simple solution: Use old clothes to make washable make-up removal pads or moist baby wipes yourself.
-After use, simply wash out the wipes by hand or put them in the washing machine.
-This upcycling guide includes info on the properties of fabrics, as well as clear sewing instructions.
-Become more sustainable at home with a few simple steps, you can already start to live a sustainable lifestyle.
+Makeup remover wipes or paper towels are usually thrown away after just one use.
+However, there is a sustainable and simpler solution by using old clothes to make your own washable makeup remover pads or reusable kitchen towels.
+After use, simply put them in the washing machine.
+This upcycling guide includes information on the properties of fabrics, as well as a clear step-by-step sewing guide.
+With just a few simple steps, you can already start to live a sustainable lifestyle.

 Our everyday lives are dominated by disposable products.
-Whether it's kitchen roll or cotton pads, most of it ends up in the trash after just one use and then it’s burned or sent to landfills.
-Upcycling is a sustainable and environmentally friendly solution to this problem, which follows the principle: Make new from old!
-Zero Waste means not throwing away what is no longer needed.
-An old rain jacket, for example, can be sewn into a reusable bread bag in a few simple steps!
-The jacket doesn’t end up in a landfill and you get a unique small bag for on-the-go.
+Whether it's kitchen roll or cotton pads, most of it ends up in the bin after just one single use.
+Upcycling is a sustainable and environmentally friendly solution to this problem, which adopts the method of making something new out of something old!
+Zero waste means not throwing away what is no longer needed.
+An old raincoat, for example can be sewn into a reusable lunch bag in just a few simple steps!
+The raincoat won’t end up on a landfill site and you will then have a unique small bag for on-the-go.

-On average each item of clothing lasts between 3 and 5 years before they are sorted out and replaced.
-These sorted out clothes and other textiles can be donated to various organizations via parcel delivery, old clothes containers and collection campaigns.
-Many aid projects are well supported and many items of clothing are given a new lease of life.
-This article gives you an overview of how clothing donation organizations operate in Europe.
+On average, each item of clothing lasts between 3 and 5 years before they are sorted out and replaced.
+After sorting out old clothes, they can be donated to various organisations either via post, clothing banks or charity events.
+At a lot of charity events many items of clothing are given a new life.
+This article gives you an insight into how clothing donation charities operate in Europe.

-Cradle to Cradle is the name of an economic philosophy that aims to achieve a full circular economy.
+Cradle-to-Cradle is the name of an economic approach that aims to achieve a full circular economy.
 Most materials and products end up in the bin after just one single use and they are either incinerated or end up at a landfill site.
 A product’s shelf life can last several years or just a few minutes.
-In the cradle-to-cradle principle, reusability and recyclability are thought through during the design and production of a product.
-The production should be thought of as part of a circle so that each component of a product can be recycled at the end.
-This article explains what Cradle to Cradle means, how it can be implemented, and where the principle is already being used.
+The cradle-to-cradle method, reusability and recyclability are used throughout the whole process from designing to producing the product.
+The production should be seen as part of the circle so that each component of a product can be recycled.
+This article explains what Cradle-to-Cradle means, how it can be implemented and where it has already been implemented.